heguangyong/moqui-minio/README.md

-## A netdisk component
+## A minio component

-netdisk Component with:
+minio Component with:

 - data
 - entities